Nonlinear Traces: Traces for sheaves

 Now we turn to the functoriality of dimensions and traces.
-We continue with the setting of a sheaf theory $\cS:Corr_k\to dgCat_k$, but now enhance it with further structure (that would be most naturally formulated by a symmetric monoidal functor $\ul\cS:\ul{Corr}^{pr}_k\to \ul{dgCat}_k$ from the correspondence 2-category with proper morphisms).
+For this we require the 2-categorical enhanced version $\uS$ of a sheaf theory, so as to take advantage of the resulting functorial adjunction